Aiven-Open/journalpump/README.rst

 Set it to ``true`` if the server supports octet-counted framing and messages are multi-line.
 (see `RFC 6587 for Syslog over TCP message transfer <https://datatracker.ietf.org/doc/html/rfc6587#section-3.4.1>`_)

+``max_message_size`` (default ``2048``)

+Maximum size in bytes of the message body sent to the syslog server.
+Messages longer than this are truncated.
+With non-transparent framing the truncated body is terminated with a newline.
+With octet-counted framing the truncated body is wrapped in a ``<length> SP <body>`` frame whose length matches the actual body bytes sent (RFC 6587 section 3.4.1), so the stream framing is never corrupted by an oversize message.

 ``structured_data`` (default ``null``)

 Content of structured data section (optional, required by some services to identify the sender).